khushalvanani/Machine-Learning-repo/README.md

 # Machine-Learning-repo
-Some projects or practice to gain some more intuition about ML
+Some projects or practice to gain more intuition about ML